 What to Pack for Your Arizona Road Trip

-4. Camera and tripod.
+- Camera and tripod.
 You simply can’t go to Arizona without being able to capture its vibrant cities and natural wonders.
-Thus, the camera and tripod are as important as hydration.
-And since you will be hiking a lot, make sure your tripod is lightweight and doesn’t weight you down.
+Thus, the camera and tripod (if you use one) are as important as hydration.
+And since you will be hiking a lot, make sure your tripod is lightweight and doesn’t weigh you down.

 Read Next